AI Powered Pit Analysis is Making Mine Site Safety and Compliance Fast, Easy, and Affordable.

-- Have you updated your mine/operations plan within the past month?
+- Have you updated your mine/operations plan within the past 6 months, quarter, month?

-- Have you incorporated rock mass data into your shot design plan, and delineated them for slope analysis?
+- Have you incorporated rock mass data into your blasting, haul road, ramp, and slope design?

 If your answer to any of these is "no" or "I don't know," then you need to do a pit analysis as soon as possible.